danielcifuentes54/aws-security-specialty/README.md

 * Can be attached to both Interface Endpoint and Gateway Endpoint.
 * Use case: have an SQS queue that must allow only requests from an specific VPC Endpoint and the VPC Endoint must allow only requests from an specific PrincipalOrgId

+### PrivateLink (Endpoint Service)

+* Most secure & scalable way to expose a service to 1000s of VPC (own or other accounts).
+* Requires a network load balancer (service VPC) and ENI (Customer VPC) or GWLB.
+* the solutions can vve fault tolerant (multiple AZ).

+### Security Groups & NACLs

+* NACLs (stateless): Evaluate both inbound and outbound for each transaction.
+  * Are like firewall which control traffic from and to subnets
+  * One NACL per subnet, new subnets are assigned the Default NACL
+  * You define NACL rules (Rules have a number 1-32766 higher precedence with a lower number)
+  * Newly created NACLs will deny everything
+  * In news NACLs you have to be carefull in allowing **Ephemeral Ports**
+* Security Groups (stateful): Evaluate inbound/outbound based on transaction direction.
+  * Operates at the instance level
+  * All rules are evaluated before deciding whether to allow traffic.
+  * You can use **Managed Prefix List**
+* Modifying Security Group Rule **NEVER** disrupts its tracked connections, existing connections are kept until they time out, you must use NACLs to interrupt/block connections immediately

+>Notes:
+>
+>Ephemeral Ports: For any two endpoints to establish a connection, they must use a ports, the endpoint that send the request also send a ephemeral port (random port, different ranges between O.S) to receive the response.
+>
+>AWS Managed Prefix Lists are predefined sets of IP address ranges used for controlling traffic routing and security group rules.
+They simplify network management by providing consistent and frequently updated IP ranges for services like AWS services and public AWS endpoints.

 ---